MaxPleaner/static/README.md

 **Seed API**
 - first `require_relative('./seed.rb')`
-- then run `Seed.create(name: '<filename>.md.erb', content: "lorum", tags: ["tag", "list"])`.
-This will overwrite the file in source/markdown/ if it already exists.
+- then run `Seed.create(name: 'filename', content: "## some markdown", tags: ["tag", "list"])`.
+This will overwrite the file in source/markdown/<filename>.md.erb if it already exists.

 ### Starting the app